AndrewHenderson/marionette-redux/README.md

   }
 }));
 ```
+## `componentDidReceiveProps`

-__The most noteworthy part of the previous example is `componentDidReceiveProps` which passes any changes which have been described in the object returned by `mapStateToProps`.__
+__The most noteworthy part of the previous example is `componentDidReceiveProps` which passes any changes that have been described in the object returned by `mapStateToProps`.__

 ## `mapStateToProps` and `mapDispatchToProps`